 (The woman picked up the phone)

-(The receptionist stared back at Rose who was grinning back)
+(The receptionist stared back at Angela who was grinning back)

-Receptionist: Hello, Sharpe Enterprises, here.
+Receptionist: Hello, Sharpe Enterprises.
 How may I help you?

-Laura: I see you have my daughter up there.
+Pen: I see you have my daughter with you.

 Receptionist: Mrs Cartwright!